jasonjfoster/rolloptim/README.md

 mu <- roll_mean(x, 5)
 sigma <- roll_cov(x, width = 5)
 ```
-Then, to compute rolling portfolio optimization:
+Then, to compute rolling portfolio optimization, use the functions:

 ```r
 # rolling portfolio optimization to minimize risks